Mitigating Coherent Noise Using Pauli Conjugation: Introduction

 \section{Introduction}

 The quantum fault-tolerant threshold theorem states that when the error rate of the physical components is below a certain threshold value for a given quantum error correction code, we can reduce the error rate of the logical qubits indefinitely by scaling up our code~\cite{aharonovFaulttolerantQuantumComputation1997,knillResilientQuantumComputation1998,aliferisQuantumAccuracyThreshold2006}.
 Thus for a given code, its threshold value is the target hardware error rate the experimentalists will aim for.
-However, the threshold error rate is defined using the worst case error rate like \emph{the diamond distance}, while experimentally we can only measure the average error rate like \emph{the fidelity} efficiently.
+The threshold error rate is defined using the worst case error rate like \emph{the diamond distance} since it is related to the rate of error accumulation.
+However, experimentally we can only measure the average error rate like \emph{the fidelity} efficiently.
 For Pauli channels, the worst case error rate is similar to the average case error rate.
-However, for coherent (unitary) errors, their worst case error rate can scale as the square root of the average error rate, making them potentially more damaging to quantum error correction codes~\cite{sandersBoundingQuantumGate2015, gutierrezComparisonQuantumErrorcorrection2015, kuengComparingExperimentsFaultTolerance2016a, bravyiCorrectingCoherentErrors2018, greenbaumModelingCoherentErrors2018,iyerSmallQuantumComputer2018, huangPerformanceQuantumError2019}.
+However, for coherent (unitary) errors, their worst case error rate can scale as the square root of the average error rate, making them potentially more damaging to quantum error correction codes due to a faster rate of error accumulation~\cite{sandersBoundingQuantumGate2015, gutierrezComparisonQuantumErrorcorrection2015, kuengComparingExperimentsFaultTolerance2016a, bravyiCorrectingCoherentErrors2018, greenbaumModelingCoherentErrors2018,iyerSmallQuantumComputer2018, huangPerformanceQuantumError2019}.